thomasliu0630/MyWeather/README.md

 # MyWeather
-Created a simple weather app using Javascript
+This is a simple weather app created in order to practicee using Javascript and get to familiarize with the programming language.